Pankrat/pankrat.github.io/content/post/django-migrations.md

 ### Default values

-Django is pretty opinionated in what it pushes it down to the database.
+Django is pretty opinionated in what it pushes down to the database.
 There is one thing in particular that you'll have to consider when trying to perform migration without downtimes: Default values.